Russia’s ally in Libya is battered by defeats. But Moscow has wider goals to expand its influence.

 Russia is not the only foreign power interfering.

-Hifter’s other backers include the United Arab Emirates, supplying advanced weapons including the Russian-made Pantsir S-1 air defense system and Chinese drones.
+Hifter’s other backers include the United Arab Emirates, supplying advanced weapons including the Russian-made Pantsir S-1 air defense system and Chinese-made drones.
 Hifter also has support from Egypt, Saudi Arabia, Jordan, France and others.
-He even received a phone call of support from President Trump last year although the U.S. State Department now calls Hifter an “illegitimate parallel entity.”
+He even received a phone call of support from President Trump last year, although the U.S. State Department now calls Hifter an “illegitimate parallel entity.”

 Turkey, Qatar and Italy are among those behind the U.N.-installed government.